-The Pre-engagement Program supports individuals while on the waitlist for our in-residence treatment program.
+The Pre-engagement Program supports individuals while on the waitlist for our in-residence rehabilitation programs.
 Once a referral has been made, individuals participate in an intake interview where they express personal recovery goals and are introduced to our continuum of care model.
 Pre-engagement includes intake service, group discussion circles, mindfulness exercises, and facility orientation.
 Individuals gain insight into what areas they will develop at Pacifica and what is expected of them throughout the in-residence experience.
-Pre-engagement is a fluid process and through weekly discussions with staff, individuals determine the most appropriate time to enter the in-residence treatment program.
+Pre-engagement is a fluid process and through weekly discussions with staff, individuals determine the most appropriate time to enter the in-residence rehabilitation program.
 Participants are invited to share in our weekly community lunch program.
 During COVID, this program is offered virtually.

 During Pre-engagement, an Individual may come to the conclusion that, on learning more, Pacifica Treatment Centre is not the right service for them or that it isn’t the right time.
 In these instances, staff will work with the individual to identify and gain access to a more suitable program that is safe and will provide support aligned with the individuals’ expressed recovery goals.
 Continuation in Pre-engagement does not require abstinence, but it does require that the individual is not under the influence of substances while participating in programming.
 No substances are permitted on site; and, that the in-residence treatment program at Pacifica Treatment Centre requires situational abstinence in order to maintain a safe and supportive therapeutic community.